Bassett88/arkosR36S/Frequently-Asked-Questions---RGB30.md

 **Tips:**
 * If you're experiencing excessive audio delays (of about 1 second or more) in retroarch based emulators, try reducing the retroarch audio delay configuration by going to retroarch Settings>Audio>Output>Audio Latency (ms).
 It's set by default to 128.
 You can try reducing that to 64 or another number and see if that helps.

-## Q. How do I enable Tate mode?
-### A. Tate mode is available for Arcade, CPS1, CPS2 and CPS3 systems.
-Just set the emulator to retroarch-tate and select either fbneo or mame2003 for your core.

 ## Q. How do I make American Laser Games, EASYRPG, ScummVM, or Wolfenstein show up in Emulationstation?
 ### A. Make sure you load the appropriate support files into the respective folders.
 See the [Emulators Information](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information) section for more info.
 Then make the system visible from the Emulationstation start menu by pressing the start button, then press the A button on UI Settings, then press the A button on Visible Systems.
 Select the systems you want visible by highlighting them then pressing A or scroll to the bottom and press Select All.
 Then press the B button then press Start.
 The additional systems you selected should now be visible.